George G. Ritchie: Near-death experience

+In 1943 as a young army recruit in Texas Ritchie caught pneumonia and passed out.
+He was placed in an isolation room.
+When an attendant checked him 24 hours later he found no pulse or breathing.
+A medical officer pronounced him dead, pulled a sheet over his face, and gave orders for his body to be taken to the morgue.
+But when the attendant came back nine minutes later he thought he detected chest movement, and although his vital signs were still negative he convinced the medical officer to give him a shot of adrenaline into the heart muscle.
+Ritchie's pulse returned and he started breathing.
+He regained consciousness four days later.
+But Ritchie had experienced waking up and seeing the body covered by the sheet.
+He then felt himself flying over the country, trying to get back to Virginia to continue his training to be a doctor.
+At one point he came down in a town and tried to ask someone a question, but the man didn't hear or see him.
+(Ten months afterwards, Ritchie happened to travel through Vicksburg, Mississippi and saw the exact place he had seen during the experience.)

-At the age of 20, George Ritchie apparently died in an army hospital and was pronounced dead twice by the doctor on duty.
-Nine minutes later he returned to life.
-Ritchie wrote of his near-death experience (NDE) in Return from Tomorrow, co-written with Elizabeth Sherrill (1928-), and published in 1978.
+Ritchie wrote of his near-death experience (NDE) in Return from Tomorrow, co-written with Elizabeth Sherrill (1928-2023), and published in 1978.
 In the book he tells of his out-of-body experience, his meeting with Jesus Christ, and his travel with Christ through different dimensions of time and space.
 Return from Tomorrow has been translated into nine languages.
-He also published another book, Ordered to Return, soon after to elaborate on his heavenly experience.
+Later he published another book, Ordered to Return: My Life After Dying, to elaborate on his heavenly experience.

 Ritchie's story was the first contact Raymond Moody had with NDEs, during his post-graduate studies and residency in Psychiatry at the University of Virginia.
 This led Moody to investigate over 150 cases of NDEs in his book Life After Life and two other books that followed.